Josuto/weather-app/README.md

 # Followed practices

-I used Test Driven-Development (TDD) to build this app.
+I followed Test Driven-Development (TDD) to build this app.
 This means that before writing any new feature, I first focused on building a test that I expected the code to pass following the red-green-refactor loop.
 That way, [paraphrasing Dave Farley](https://twitter.com/davefarley77/status/1640382698207297536), I was able to work in small steps and getting really useful feedback on my endeavour.